Sekagra/tum-p2p-onion-2017/README.md

 Subsequent command line arguments are supported:

 * help: Display the help text.
-* config: Path to the configuration file
+* config: Path to the configuration file.
+(Required)
-* loglevel: The log level used by the Onion module.
+* loglevel: The log level used by the Onion module (Default: INFO).
 Currently all log messages will be printed to stdout.
+(Optional)